 “[…] once we can cure live cancers, CRISPR will make it possible to actually create live cancers.”

 But, then again, we can cure that cancer in this theoretical mind game.
-It feels that this game could spin in circles, and I don’t appreciate these types of games.
-They make me dizzy.
+It feels like a circular game, and I don’t appreciate these games; they make me dizzy.

-Granted that he admits that curing cancers can take a long time or “may be just around the corner” (btw, which one are we rooting for at this point?).
+Granted, he admits that curing cancers can take a long time or “may be just around the corner,” (which one are we rooting for at this point?)
 But, once again, the leap is still massive between understanding how cancer and its networks function and reversing the cancer-treating steps on actual human beings.

-Let’s leave the premises and look into the arguments painting CRISPR as a “dangerous technology”.
+Let’s leave the premises and look into the arguments that CRISPR is a “dangerous technology”.

 The reasons CRISPR weapons can be so dangerous

 At this point, the review changes direction for a moment.
 The focus shifts to the properties that make CRISPR “potentially extremely dangerous”.
-Now Werner leaves the individual for a bit and starts focusing on the military and terrorists.
-CRISPR can be used in wars and genocides.
+Now Dr. Werner leaves the individual for a bit and focuses on the military and terrorists.
+He postulates that CRISPR can be used in wars and genocides.

-The main reasons that CRISPR gene editing is potentially extremely dangerous, Werner argues, is that:
+The main reasons that CRISPR gene editing is potentially extremely dangerous, Dr. Werner argues, is that: